Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Preliminaries

-\textbf{Batched Preference.} The agent has access to preference oracles, for example, human experts or language models.
-We call a human evaluator (or language model) a \emph{panelist}, and a group of panelists is called a \emph{panel}.
-In each episode, the agent can choose two batches of trajectories $\gD_{0} = \{\tau_{0, i}\}_{i=1}^D$ and $\gD_{1} = \{\tau_{1,i}\}_{i=1}^D$ to query each panelist to obtain a one-bit feedback $o \in\{0,1\}$.
-Here, $D$ is the batch size.
-If $o=1$, the panelist prefers $\gD_1$, and if $o=0$, the panelist prefers $\gD_0$.
-Specifically, the feedback $o$ is generated according to a preference model characterized by an \emph{unknown} link function $\sigma: \sR \to [0,1]$ of the average reward difference between trajectories:
+\textbf{Preference Feedback.} The agent has access to a preference oracle, for example, a black-box mechanism, a human evaluator, or a language model.
+In each episode, the agent can choose two batches of trajectories $\gD_{0} = \{\tau_{0, i}\}_{i=1}^D$ and $\gD_{1} = \{\tau_{1,i}\}_{i=1}^D$ to query the oracle to obtain a one-bit feedback $o \in\{0,1\}$, where $D$ is the batch size.
+If $o=1$, the oracle prefers $\gD_1$, and if $o=0$, the oracle prefers $\gD_0$.
+The feedback $o$ is generated according to a preference model characterized by an \emph{unknown} link function $\sigma: \sR \to [0,1]$ of the average reward difference between trajectories:

 where $\bar{r}(\cdot)$ denotes the average return of a batch.
-If $\sigma(\cdot)$ is a logistic function, it becomes the Bradley-Terry model~\citep{BraTer_52}.
-Most panelists, such as human experts, may not be able to accurately aggregate the return of too many trajectories, and thus, the batch size $D$ cannot be too large.
-Generally, we expect the probability to be positively correlated with the average reward difference, so we make the following assumption on the link function, which is commonly used in the literature of both dueling bandit~\citep{BenBusMes_21} and preference-based RL~\citep{WanLiuJin_23,ZhaYin_25}. \begin{assumption} The preference link function $\sigma(\cdot)$ is strictly monotonically increasing on $[-H, H]$ with $\sigma(0) = 1/2$ and $\sigma(-x)=1-\sigma(x)$. \end{assumption}
+If $\sigma(\cdot)$ is a logistic function, it becomes the Bradley-Terry model.
+In reality, most preference oracles like humans may not accurately aggregate the returns of a large batch, so a smaller $D$ is preferred.
+Generally, for reasonable and learnable link functions, we expect the preference probability to be positively correlated with the average reward difference, so we assume the following fundamental regularity of the link function, which is commonly noted in dueling bandits~\citep{BenBusMes_21} and preference-based RL~\citep{WanLiuJin_23}. \begin{assumption} The link function $\sigma: [-H, H]\to [0,1]$ is strictly monotonically increasing with $\sigma(0) = 1/2$ and $\sigma(-x)=1-\sigma(x)$. \end{assumption} The anti-symmetry is assumed for simplicity of presentation.
+Remark that most link functions studied in the PbRL literature, such as logistic and linear, satisfy this assumption.
+Our goal is to find the optimal parameterization $\vtheta$ to maximize the expected value function, i.e.,